Kanorto/AlenaManagerBot/README.md

 The admin build and the Telegram bot both read the specification from `/openapi.json`.
 Removing the now redundant `admin/openapi/openapi.json` prevents the specification from diverging in the future.

+## Telegram bot configuration

+The bot supports optional environment variables to manage temporary per-user states:

+- `USER_STATE_TTL`: Time-to-live in seconds for entries in the internal user state cache.
+Entries older than this value are discarded.
+Default is `300` seconds.
+- `USER_STATE_TIMEOUT_MESSAGE`: If set, this message is sent to users whose state expires due to inactivity.